Walther/wordcrab/README.md

   - [ ] Full code coverage
 - [x] Soft error handling; do not panic if a single file fails to be read of a long list
 - [ ] Serialization error handling; currently panics.
 How to type `main()` and return errors?
-- [ ] Async-std port, when async/await lands in stable?
 - [ ] CI builds